Temporary Worker - Government Authorised Exchange

-Tier 5 may be a useful option for someone wanting to undertake professional training that is not possible to do under Tier 2.
-A relevant sector body can seek to establish a dedicated scheme within Tier 5 (Government Authorised Exchange).
-This Government Authorised Exchange is for applicants coming to the UK through approved schemes that aim to share knowledge, experience and best practice through work placements, whilst experiencing the wider social and cultural setting of the UK.
+This route may be a useful option for someone wanting to undertake professional training that is not possible to do under the Skilled Worker Route.
+It is for applicants coming to the UK through approved schemes that aim to share knowledge, experience and best practice through work placements, whilst experiencing the wider social and cultural setting of the UK.
 This category cannot be used to fill job vacancies or provide a way to bring unskilled labour to the UK.

 Youth Mobility Scheme